 I know, I know, that is not what YOU meant by hybrid agile.
 What you probably meant was hybrid development approaches.

 - The method used to create and evolve the product, service, or result during the project life cycle, such as predictive, iterative, incremental, agile, or a hybrid method.

 In a 2015 report, Forrester Research stated that 54% use a mix of agile methodologies.
-These would be hybrid agile.
+These would be hybrid agile – because it is a mix of agile methods and not a mix of agile and waterfall.
 Then there were 27 % of respondents who were deliberately mixing agile methodologies with non-agile techniques.
 This is not hybrid agile.